pez-globo/pufferfish-software/backend/docs/README.md

 ## Documentation

-This requires `sphinx-apidoc` to be available in the environment.
-It can be installed by the following command:
+This process requires `sphinx-apidoc`, and it can be installed by using the following command:
 ```
 $ sudo apt-get install python3-sphinx
 ```